ansible/ansible/docsite/rst/developing_program_flow_modules.rst

        used to quote string values, double quotes inside of string values are backslash escaped, and single quotes may appear unescaped inside of a string value.
 To use JSONARGS, your scripting language must have a way to handle this type of string.
-The example uses python's triple quoted strings to do this.
+The example uses Python's triple quoted strings to do this.
 Other scripting languages may have a similar quote character that won't be confused by any quotes in the JSON or it may allow you to define your own start-of-quote and end-of-quote characters.